crStiv/ingopedia/src/Glossary.md

 ## A

-**ASIC (Application-Specific Integrated Circuit)** - A specialized integrated circuit designed for a specific application or function, offering optimized performance and efficiency by implementing dedicated hardware tailored to that specific task.
+**ASIC (Application-Specific Integrated Circuit)** - A specialized integrated circuit designed for a specific application or function, offering optimized performance and efficiency by implementing dedicated hardware tailored to that particular task.

 **Authentication** - The process of verifying the identity of a user, device, or system to ensure that it is genuine and authorized to access certain resources or information.

 **Aurora** - Aurora is a Zero Knowledge Proof system that combines zk-SNARKs and Bulletproofs to achieve compact proofs for general-purpose computations.

-**AuroraLight** - AuroraLight is an improvement over Aurora that achieves faster prover times and smaller proof sizes while maintaining its generality and security properties.
+**AuroraLight** - AuroraLight is an improvement over Aurora, achieving faster prover times and smaller proof sizes while maintaining its generality and security properties.

 ## B